adap/flower/doc/source/quickstart_scikitlearn.rst

 :code:`Client`.
 When the server selects a particular client for training, it sends training instructions over the network.
-The client receives those instructions and calls one of the :code:`Client` methods to run your code (i.e., to train the neural network we defined earlier).
+The client receives those instructions and calls one of the :code:`Client` methods to run your code (i.e., to fit the logistic regression we defined earlier).

-Flower provides a convenience class called :code:`MnistClient` which makes it easier to implement the :code:`Client` interface when your workload uses scikit.
+Flower provides a convenience class called :code:`NumPyClient` which makes it easier to implement the :code:`Client` interface when your workload uses scikit-learn.
-Implementing :code:`MnistClient` usually means defining the following methods (:code:`set_parameters` is optional though):
+Implementing :code:`NumPyClient` usually means defining the following methods (:code:`set_parameters` is optional though):

 #. :code:`get_parameters`